-The Hardships of Long Distance Relationships: Knowledge Transmission and the Ease of Communication within Multinational Firms
+The Hardships of Long Distance Relationships: Time Zone Proximity and Knowledge Transmission within Multinational Firms

 CID Research Fellow & Graduate Student Working Paper No. 85